top of page

 Vashti K pic.jpeg

-Vashti Kamassah, B.A.
-(Hons)
+Vashti Kamassah, M.A.

 PhD, Develpomental Psychology and Education

-Vashti Kamassah is a first-year doctoral student in Developmental Psychology and Education at OISE.
+Vashti Kamassah is a second-year doctoral student in Developmental Psychology and Education at OISE.
 Her research interests include accessible education for historically marginalized people (e.g., racialized persons, persons with disabilities), alternative approaches to “traditional” education, and the effect of marginalized identities (e.g., race, gender, immigrant status) on individuals' lives and their relationship with education.

 Kimberly thumbnail_headshot_edited.jpg